-5.6 Researchers should ensure that their career development requirements and activities Pilot the RDF online planner Р GRE by July 2015 are regularly discussed, monitored and evaluated throughout the year in discussion offered through Vitae (engage at with their research manager and mentor, and that they commit themselves fully to all least five members of staff at Faculties such activities.
-Researchers are encouraged to record their Personal Development different career stages from each Planning (PDP) and CPD activities, a log of which may be presented to current and Faculty). future employers as appropriate.
-As set out in earlier sections, PDP and CPD form essential parts of both the induction and annual 'in service' staff appraisal process.
-The RDF is the recommended vehicle for research staff and academic researchers to log their engagement in such personal development activities, although some may have requirements to do so in an alternative format as a condition of membership of relevant professional bodies and learned societies.
-RDF activity is recognised in the University's Balanced Academic Workload model under 'Research, Enterprise and Professional Practice' - which encompasses; externally and internally funded research activity, consultancy, knowledge transfer partnerships and short courses, and 'Service on behalf of the University' - which includes programme leadership and management roles, and supporting staff development.
+5.6 Social and economic return on investment Research impact.
+As mentioned in sections 3.1, 3.7 and 5.4, the RDF and associated tools/'lenses' is a vehicle for assisting research staff and academic researchers to reflect on and identify needs to develop skills, competences and expertise as relevant to the own personal needs and those relevant to their current and future roles at Greenwich or elsewhere.
+Courses offered by GRE are themed under the RDF Domains and provision has been expanded to incorporate the sub-domains of the RDF, such as specialised statistical analysis, social media (e.g. podcasts) and managing research teams.
+P Action: Pilot the RDF Trial of RDF online planner was put on hold GRE requirements and activities are regularly discussed, monitored and evaluated throughout the year in discussion with their research manager and mentor, and that they commit online planner offered through Vitae awaiting development of the online appraisal process.
+That is now established, and the online appraisal will become a Faculties themselves fully to all such activities.
+Researchers are encouraged to record their Personal Development Planning (PDP) and CPD activities, a log of which may be presented to current and future employers as appropriate. central repository for CPD activity.
+This may have the consequence that RDF online planner becomes less necessary.
+In 2015/16 we had 100% completion of As set out in earlier sections, PDP and CPD form essential parts of both the induction and annual 'in service' staff appraisal process.
+The RDF is the recommended vehicle for research staff and academic researchers to log their engagement in such personal development activities, although some may have requirements to do so in an alternative format as a condition of membership of relevant professional bodies and learned societies. appraisals.
+RDF activity is recognised in the University's Balanced Academic

+Workload model under 'Research, Enterprise and Professional I Practice' - which encompasses; externally and internally funded 1 research activity, consultancy, knowledge transfer partnerships 1 and short courses, and 'Service on behalf of the University' - 1 which includes programme leadership and management roles, 1 and supporting staff development.
+1